NavDasa/Implementing_Azure_Solutions/README.md

 3. How to createa a log analytics. ( Allow you to capture data within log systems in the Hybrid environments, Automate, and manage infrasture easily).
 4. How to create a log analytics in the OMS(Operations management suite)  work space.

+Implement Azure AD B2C

+1. Create an Azure Active directory.
+2. How to add an Active directory to your Azure subcription and Add resource group to it.